0ctobyte/popcorn/README.md

 - lib           (Miscellaneous functions & parts of the C standard library)
 - platform      (Board/platform dependent code)
  - versatile-pb (code for the ARM versatile platform board)
 - tools         (Scripts to run on emulator & debugger)

 Here is a short description of what each code file does:

 ##### boot
-- _loader.s: Sets up the kernel page tables & enables the MMU
+- `_loader.s` Sets up the page tables & enables the MMU